davepagurek/SE-Notes/ece454/07 consistency replication.md

   - Agreement: two calls to `decide()` never return different values
   - Validity: If `decide()` returns `v`, then some process called `propose(v)`
 - Liveness/Termination policy: calls to `propose(x)` and `decide()` eventually terminate

+## Zookeeper
+Coordination
+- group membership
+- leader election
+- dynamic configuration
+- status monitoring
+- queueing
+- barriers
+- critical sections
+- sequentially consistent writes
+- serializable reads (may be stale)
+- client FIFO ordering

+Events
+- clients request change notifications
+- service does timely notifications
+- do not block write requests
+- clients get notification of a change before they see the result of a change

+Znodes
+- Can be ephemeral
+- Can be sequence (used for symmetry breaking)